gangwar007/insta_stotry_demo/README.md

 **Features**

-- Auto-Advance Stories: Stories automatically advance to the next one after a set duration (5 seconds).
+- **Auto-Advance Stories:** Stories automatically advance to the next one after a set duration (5 seconds).
-- Manual Navigation: Users can manually navigate between stories using UI controls (tap left or right).
+- **Manual Navigation:** Users can manually navigate between stories using UI controls (tap left or right).
-- Progress Indicator: A progress indicator shows the current story progress.
+- **Progress Indicator:** A progress indicator shows the current story progress.
-- Error Handling: Displays a placeholder when images fail to load.
+- **Error Handling:** Displays a placeholder when images fail to load.

-**Getting Started**

 **Prerequisites**

 - Flutter